 If there is no co-owner other than the developer, the developer, with the consent of any interested mortgagee, may unilaterally terminate the condominium project or amend the master deed.
 A termination or amendment under this section shall become effective upon the recordation thereof if executed by the developer.

 As indicated above, if the developer has not sold any units in the condominium, it may unilaterally terminate the condominium as long it obtains the consent of any mortgagee.
 Similar to any other amendment to a master deed, the termination is not effective until it is recorded.
 See also MCL 559.191(1) (“An amendment to the master deed or other recorded condominium document shall not be effective until the amendment is recorded.”).
-After executing the termination document, attaching the mortgagee consent and recording the same, a recorded copy of the termination document should be provided to the local supervisor or assessing office.
+After executing the termination document, attaching the mortgagee’s consent, and recording it, a recorded copy of the termination document should be provided to the local supervisor or assessing office.
 See MCL 559.173(3) (“When recorded, a copy of the master deed and a copy of any subsequently amended master deed or amendment shall be filed with the local supervisor or assessing officer.”)

 Can a condominium be terminated after units are sold?